 But there is an even stronger reason for hope.
 As has been the case in the countries that handled Ebola effectively, this crisis will contribute to building the capacity and preparedness of African countries for future pandemics.
 This outbreak is also bolstering the case for increased resilience by unlocking Africa’s business potential.
 Africa must finally accelerate implementation of the African Continental Free Trade Area, which aims to boost intra-African trade, industrialization, and economic diversification.
 This will make African countries less vulnerable to economic shocks and more resilient to global crises such as the coronavirus pandemic.

-Landry Signé is a senior fellow at the Brookings Institution and a professor at Arizona State University’s Thunderbird School of Global Management.
+Landry Signé is a senior fellow at the Brookings Institution, a distinguished fellow at Stanford University’s Center for African Studies, and a senior director and professor at Arizona State University’s Thunderbird School of Global Management.